team-friendo/signalboost/README.md

 ansible-playbook -i inventory playbooks/main.yml -e deploy
 ```

 *Timing Note:* The last playbook (`harden.yml`) can take as long as 2 hours to run.
 After `deploy.yml` is finished.
 Thankfully, you can start using Signalboost before it is complete!
-Just wait for the `deploy.yml` playbook (which will display the task header `Deploy signalboost`) to complete, and proceed to the following steps...
+Just wait for the `deploy.yml` playbook (which will display the task header `Deploy Signalboost`) to complete, and proceed to the following steps...

 <<<<<<< HEAD
 **(4) Install the `boost` cli tool:**